 A multiview representation of a scene inherently has interview redundancy.
 The pruner selects which areas of the views may be safely pruned.
-The pruner operates on a per-frame basis, receiving multiple views with geometry component and camera parameters, and outputting masks per view and frame of the same size.
-For additional views, mask values are either 'pruned' (0) or 'preserved' (255).
+The pruner operates on a per-frame basis, receiving multiple views with attribute and geometry components and camera parameters, and outputting masks per view and frame of the same size.
+For additional views, mask values are either 'pruned' or 'preserved'.
 For basic views, all pixels are 'preserved'.